 Where to find things!

+Brush pens and nice sketchbooks can also be found at Au Papier Japonais, and Nota Bene Papeterie has some very nice sketchbooks and a great selection of pens!
+And Encadrements Des Cèdres is a nice shop as well.
 I hear Avenue Des Arts in Westmount can be good, Kama Pigment for pencils and paints and a small drawing supply section, and if you’re a student at concordia they have a decent Art Supply Store worth checking out too.

 Again I suggest calling ahead for all of these to see who has the things you need before visiting them, saves time.
 Also several of the items, like gel pens, mechanical pencils and correction pens, can be sourced at places like Staples!